-- To elect thirteen individuals nominated by the Board of Directors of ManpowerGroup to serve until 2018 as directors; - (2) To ratify the appointment of Deloitte & Touche LLP as our independent auditors for 2017; - (3) To hold an advisory vote on approval of the compensation of our named executive officers; - (4) To hold an advisory vote on the frequency of the advisory vote on the compensation of our named executive officers; and - (5) To transact such other business as may properly come before the meeting.
+- (1) To elect twelve individuals nominated by the Board of Directors of ManpowerGroup to serve until 2019 as directors; - (2) To ratify the appointment of Deloitte & Touche LLP as our independent auditors for 2018; - (3) To hold an advisory vote on approval of the compensation of our named executive officers; and - (4) To transact such other business as may properly come before the meeting.

 Holders of a majority of the outstanding shares must be present in person or by proxy in order for the annual meeting to be held.
 As allowed under the Securities and Exchange Commission's rules, we have elected to furnish our proxy materials over the Internet.
-Accordingly, we have mailed to our shareholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access the attached proxy statement and our Annual Report on Form 10-K via the Internet and how to vote online.
+Accordingly, we have mailed to our shareholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access the attached proxy statement and our annual report on Form 10-K via the Internet and how to vote online.